djanov/starwarsevents/README.md

   First time steps:

  * Step 1. **git clone git@github.com:djanov/starwarsevents.git knpevents.com**
+ * Step 1.1 **MOVE** => **cd knpevents.com** into the directory if your code lives anywhere other the master barnch, you'll need to switch to that branch: **git checkout -b  episode4-finish origin/episode4-finish**
+ * Step 1.2 Github might ask to authenticate or give some public key error if that happens you'll need to register the public key of your Server as a [deploy key][54] for your repository.
+This is what gives your server permission access to the code.

  * Step 2.
 Configuring the Web Server (I'm using the XAMPP) open Apache config file (httpd.conf) the in the end (example we have the project in the **c:\xampp\htdocs\knpevents.com**) add:
  ```
  <VirtualHost *:80>